U bent hier

 - public servants will start working under a partial working schedule, with half of them staying home for two weeks, alternatively;

-Until July 31 foreigners are not permitted to enter Moldova with several exceptions:
+Until August 31st all foreigners are not permitted to enter Moldova with several exceptions:

 - persons having a visa, residency permit, or other document issued by Moldovan authorities;